-Modoc County's largest employers, according to the California Employment Development Department, are shown in Table 5.
-As shown, ten entities employ 50 or more people in Modoc County, with the majority based in Alturas.
+Modoc County's largest employers, according to the California Employment Development Department (2022), are shown in Table 5.
+As shown, only eight entities employ 50 or more people throughout the county, and the majority are based in Alturas.
 The largest two employers are Cal Fire Devils Garden and Modoc National Forest, both employers in the Government sector.
 Of the eight listed, six are public entities (either in the Government or Education sector).